-Based on toxicity information and relative risk, wastewater effluent and biosolids containing low levels of PFAS must be exempt from CERCLA liability.
-While low levels of PFAS can be detected with advanced analytical techniques, the amounts found may be well below background levels or the amounts found in everyday consumer products and household items.
-Further, municipal wastewater treatment systems and biosolids land application are not the sources of PFAS contamination, and clean water utilities and their customers should not bear the cost of removal.
+Based on toxicity information and relative risk, wastewater effluent and bio-solids containing low levels of PFAS must be exempt from CERCLA liability.
+While low levels of PFAS can be detected with advanced analytical tech-niques, the amounts may be well below background levels or amounts found in everyday consumer products and household items.